Formula E: 2023–24

+2024–25

+The 2024–25 FIA Formula E is the eleventh season of the FIA Formula E World Championship, with 16 races took place from December 2024 to July 2025 across 10 venues.
+The updated Gen3 Evo race car was introduced in the season.
+The races are held across two calendar years for the first time since the 2019–20 season.
+Lola and Yamaha joined the series, and cooperated in developing their new powertrain, partnering ABT.

+The calendar of Season 11 features new venues in Jeddah and Miami, and the return of the Jakarta ePrix, with Monaco and Tokyo expanding to double-headers.

+After multiple postponements, the fast charge feature now known as Pit Boost was introduced in Jeddah.

+The Drivers' Championship was won by Oliver Rowland (Nissan Formula E Team), the Teams' Championship was won by Porsche Formula E Team, and the Manufacturers' Trophy was won by Porsche.

+2025–26

+The 2025–26 FIA Formula E is set to be the twelfth season of the FIA Formula E World Championship, with 17 races set to take place from December 2025 to August 2026 across 11 venues.
+McLaren is set to leave the championship ahead of the season.

+The calendar of Season 12 features new venues in Miami and Madrid, and the return of the Sanya ePrix.

 Esport series

 In 2019, the Virtually Live Ghost Racing app was launched.
 It allows fans to virtually drive alongside the real drivers as the race is going on.
 In 2020, during the season suspension due to the COVID-19 pandemic, Formula E held an esport series called Race at Home Challenge.
 In 2021, Formula E introduced a new series called Formula E: Accelerate using the online game rFactor 2.
-The first season of six races and was held between January and March 2021.
+The first season of six races was held between January and March 2021.
 All Formula E teams participated in the series.
+The series currently consists of professional sim racers racing virtually on selected race tracks from the season, with the events being called “majors”, before the finale on the London Circuit.

-Support series
+Support Series

 FE School Series

 During the first season, the FE School Series for student teams that developed their own electric car took place as support races at selected events.
 The series was not continued during the second season.

 Roborace

 Roborace was developing the world's first autonomous and electrically powered racing car.
 The company planned to develop the first global championship for driverless cars.
 It held demonstrations at selected races during the 2016–17 Formula E season and 2017–18 Formula E season.